JohnRazonado/2ndYear-CVSU-Notes/(COSC 55) Discrete Structure 2/Sets and Logic.md

 - The important fact to keep in mind in set notation, or in any mathematical notation, is that it is meant to be a help, not a hindrance.

 ##### Standard Symbols
-- Sets that are frequently encountered are usually given symbols that are reserved for them alone.
-For example, since we will be refer-ring to the positive integers throughout this book, we will use the symbol $\mathbb{P}$ instead of writing {1,2,3,...}.
+- Sets that are frequently encountered usually given symbols that are reserved for them alone.
+Positive integers are $\mathbb{P}$ instead of writing {1,2,3,...}.
 A few of the other sets of numbers that we will use frequently are:
 $\mathbb{N}$: the natural numbers {0, 1, 2, 3, 4, ...} (positive numbers but including 0)
 $\mathbb{Z}$: the integers {..., -3, -2, -1, 0, 1, 2, 3, ...}
 $\mathbb{Q}$: the rational numbers
 $\mathbb{R}$: the real numbers
 $\mathbb{C}$: the complex numbers

 ### Types/Kind of Set
 #### Empty Set